tjr226/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach runs a function on each element of the array, modifying it in place

+.map creates a new array with the result of running a function on the array you're calling

 2. What is the difference between a function and a method?

+Functions and methods are both functions, but methods are functions that can be performed on objects

+If I'm understanding it properly, methods are not global functions.
+They can only be called on certain objects

 3. What is closure?

+This is probably the wrong vocabulary, but it's sort of the code that's wrapped in {} curly brackets.
+Functions inside have access to variables that were declared outside their particular curly brackets, but not the reverse.

+So basically - it's scope

 4. Describe the four rules of the 'this' keyword.

+Global binding, implicit binding, new keyword (new class), explicit binding

 5. Why do we need super() in an extended class?

+super() basically grabs all the functions and objects from the class you're inheriting from, so you don't have to manually copy them

 ## Project Set up